Kraken Cryptocurrency Exchange

 This software wallet creates the transactions but can't sign them – which is where the second part, the physical hardware wallet that contains your private keys, comes in.
 The transaction must be sent to your offline hardware wallet, verified by you and signed by the device before it can be completed.

-is any wallet that has an active connection to or is hosted on the Internet.
-These wallets are more abundant than cold wallets and are often more user-friendly.
-Thanks to their connection to the Internet, moving funds in and out of these wallets is quick and easy.
+A hot wallet is any wallet that has an active connection to, or is hosted, on the internet.
+Hot wallets are more common than cold wallets and are often more user-friendly.
+Thanks to their connection to the internet, moving funds in and out of these wallets is quick and easy.

 A cold wallet refers to any wallet stored offline.
-Cold wallet storage can refer to a number of methods, such as creating a paper wallet with a QR code, storing a wallet on an air-gapped computer (disconnected from the Internet) or using a hardware wallet.
+Cold wallet storage can refer to numerous methods, such as creating a paper wallet with a QR code, storing a wallet on an air-gapped computer (disconnected from the internet) or using a hardware wallet.